-To learn how we run the test-suite in the continuous integration tests please have a look at .travis.yml (for GNU/Linux and OS X) and appveyor.yml (for Windows).
+To learn how we run the test-suite in the continuous integration tests please have a look at .travis.yml (for GNU/Linux and macOS) and appveyor.yml (for Windows).

-1.18.5 Guidelines for Commits
+2.18.5 Guidelines for Commits

 Please help keeping code and changes comprehensible for years.
 Provide a readable commit-history following this guideline.